Lost in Food

 Instructions

-• Cook the rice in a large saucepan of salted water for approximately 12-15 minute.
-Once cooked, drain and set aside.
+• Cook the rice in a large saucepan of salted water for approximately 12-15 minutes, until just cooked.
+Then drain through a sieve and set aside to steam dry and cool completely.
+[Note: If using leftover cooked rice skip this step].

-• Heat the sunflower oil in a large wok and add the celery and leek.
-Stir fry for 3 minutes then remove from the wok into a bowl and set aside.
+• Once the rice has cooled, heat the sunflower oil in a large wok over a medium-high heat and add the celery and leek.
+Stir fry for 3-5 minutes then remove from the wok into a bowl and set aside.

-• Add the beaten egg to the wok and scramble them until they are golden brown in colour.
-Use a wooden spoon or spatula to ensure the egg is broken up.
+• Add the beaten egg to the wok and scramble the eggs until they are golden brown in colour.
+Use a wooden spoon or spatula to break up the egg into smaller pieces as it cooks.

 • Add the cooked rice to the wok and stir fry for 1 minute.
-Now add back in the leeks and celery, give it a good stir and add the peas and grated ginger.
+Now add the leeks and celery back into the wok, give it a good stir to combine, then add the peas and grated ginger.
 Stir fry for a further minute.

 • Now add the oyster sauce to the wok along with the soy sauce.
 Stir thoroughly through the rice to ensure it is all coated.